jaredjbeck/jaredjbeck.github.io/about.md

 <img style="padding: 0 15px; float: right;" src="https://jaredjbeck.github.io/images/IMG_1145.png"  align="right" width="200">

-I am a Postdoctoral Research Scientist at the Chicago Botanic Garden.
-My research investigates how fire influences plant reproduction and population dynamics.
-I received my PhD from the University of Wisconsin-Madison where I studied the distribution, demography, and diversity of herbaceous plants in temperate forests.
+I am a Research Ecologist at the University of Wisconsin-Madison Arboretum.
+My research investigates various topics related to plant ecology, conservation, and ecological restoration.
+My most recent research focused on plant and insect responses to the combined effects of fire and fragmentation in tallgrass prairie.
 See [Jared's CV](/content/beck_cv_1Jan2025.pdf).

 In my spare time, I enjoy birding, botanizing, and generally exploring the natural world.
 I have a special affinity for (some might say obsession with) lilies, ducks, and mapping.